satya-das/cib/README.md

 <a name="cibterminology"></a>

-# 8\.
+# 9\.
 CIB Terminology
 <a name="inlineclass"></a>

-## 8.1\.
+## 9.1\.
 Inline Class
 A class that has all methods inline. *For example a template class is surely an inline class*.
 <a name="sharedclass"></a>

-## 8.2\.
+## 9.2\.
 Shared Class
 A C++ class whose intances cross component boundary: *When a class is not an inline class or there exists a public function that returns or takes an object/pointer/reference of a C++ class then such class is called a shared class*.
 <a name="facadeclass"></a>

-## 8.3\.
+## 9.3\.
 Facade Class
 A C++ class that acts as facade for other classes: *A class that has public virtual method and there exists public function/method that returns a pointer/reference of this class*.
 Since the returned object can actually be a type of any of derived class the return type acts as facade for all it's derived classes.
 <a name="interfaceclass"></a>

-## 8.4\.
+## 9.4\.
 Interface Class
 A C++ class that has public virtual method and there exists a way for library to call methods of an object of class defined by client.
 *A simplest example can be that when a C++ class that has public virtual method is used as pointer or reference parameter of a function*.
 <a name="proxyclass"></a>

-## 8.5\.
+## 9.5\.
 Proxy Class
 For each public class of a library CIB produces another class with same name and behaviour.
 Such client usable classes are called proxy classes because they act as a proxy of original class to the client.
+There are 2 kinds of proxy classes:
+  1. Isolated proxy class, aka bridge proxy class.
+  2. Layout sharing proxy class.
+Both original and proxy class share same object layout.
+**Note**: When simply `proxy class` is used then it always means `isolated proxy class`.
 <a name="handle"></a>

-## 8.6\.
+## 9.6\.
 Handle
-Each proxy class instance owns opaque pointer of the original class.
+Each bridge proxy class instance owns opaque pointer of the original class.
 Such opaque pointer are called handle.

 <a name="buildingcib"></a>

-# 9\.
+# 10\.
 Building CIB
 <a name="getthesource"></a>

-## 9.1\.
+## 10.1\.
 Get the source

 ```sh
 git clone https://github.com/satya-das/common.git